MERGER AND ACQUISITION

 The primary roles of investment banks in the context of M&A include:

-Investment banking services tend to work closely with clients prior to the execution of deals, firstly in developing effective M&A strategies that align with the business’ objectives and identifying potential targets accordingly.
+Investment banking providers tend to work closely with clients prior to the execution of deals, firstly in developing effective M&A strategies that align with the business’ objectives and identifying potential targets accordingly.
 This early-stage support will also involve extensive market analysis and an assessment of the competitive positioning in the current landscape.

 From here, the bank will utilize financial modeling to establish potential valuation ranges, helping to set expectations for all parties involved.
 They will also offer insights into optimal timing for transactions that take into account market trends and industry-specific cycles, among other factors.
 Importantly, this phase will involve the bank supporting clients in clarifying acquisition criteria and strategic objectives that will drive the following steps.